bitcoinops/bitcoinops.github.io/_topics/en/tapscript.md

   **Tapscript** is the scripting language used for taproot script-path spends.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  It shares most operations with legacy and segwit Bitcoin Script but has a few differences:

-  - `OP_CHECKMULTISIG` and `OP_CHECKMULTISIGVERIFY` are replaced by a
-    `OP_CHECKSIGADD` opcode.

-  - Many opcodes are redefined to be `OP_SUCCESS` opcodes that unconditionally render the entire script valid to simplify soft fork upgrades.

-  - Signature hashes are calculated differently than in legacy script or BIP143 v0 segwit.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: